 Technical interviews are proven to identify tech hires that have the necessary skills to succeed in particular roles in your organization—provided you conduct them effectively.

-Here are nine keys for having technical interviews that help you make great hires:
+Here are nine keys for having effective technical interviews that help you make great hires:

 - Interviewers need relevant technical experience.
 This is an absolute must.
 You can’t ask the right questions or evaluate answers if you don’t have the proper technical skills and experience.